muratk5n/thirdwave/en/index.md

 ---

 Un didnt get what he wanted from Trump.
-DJT eanted him to disarm, and likely reduce US involvement in the region.
-Un didnt like that.
+He was asked to disarm, and which wld cause a reduction of US involvement in the region.

 ---